petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DwikiNodeId={wiki-node-id} WikiNode_DELETE_ById
    ```

-1. Execute the `WikiNode_GET_ById` shell script or Java class using the previous Wiki node ID for its parameter.
+1. Execute `WikiNode_GET_ById` using the same Wiki node ID for its parameter.
 This returns the details for the specified node if it exists.

    **For cURL:**